-This is done through extensive consultation with the System Operator and other stakeholders, in order to develop a fair and efficient set of incentives.
+We develop incentive frameworks for the companies that operate the gas and electricity transmission systems.
+Our System Operator (SO) incentive schemes are designed to drive improvements in the performance of the SOs in order to unlock benefits for consumers.
+This is done through extensive consultation with the SO and other stakeholders, in order to develop a fair and efficient set of incentives.

 You can find System Operator incentives information relating to gas and to gas/electricity issues combined in the publications and updates list below.

 The Gas System Operator Incentives Framework